Daniel-Geva/CS-180-Project-5/README.md

 #### GradedQuizListRequestPacket
 Is used for requesting the list of quiz submissions by students.
 Can specify for a list of submissions by a specific user.

+#### GradedQuizRequestPacket
+Is used for requesting a specific graded quiz.

 #### LoginUserRequestPacket
 Once the user enters the username and password and clicks on the submit button to log in to the system, the client side connects with the server to send the information, process that information, and authenticates the identity of the user based on their inputs.
 #### QuizListRequestPacket